What can investors expect from "socially responsible" investment?

 At first glance, ESG portfolios don't seem very different from conventional portfolios.
 They even include companies that have been the subject of controversy.
 For example, Amazon, whose working conditions are often denounced by trade unions, has nevertheless been included in the S&P 500 ESG index.
 The same is true of Facebook, a company notorious for abusing its users' personal data.

 This is because the rating reflects the company's relative performance within its sector of activity.
 Some sectors are relatively polluting or heavy consumers of natural resources.
-For the sake of balance, no sector can be ignored, or even overweighted, at the risk of affecting portfolio profitability.
+For the sake of balance, no sector can be excluded, or even overweighted, at the risk of affecting portfolio profitability.

-At the same time, reducing the share of the lowest-rated companies helps to restrict their development.
+However, reducing the share of the lowest-rated companies helps to restrict their development.
 Conversely, the best-rated companies - such as Danone, Schneider, Air Liquide and L'Oréal, which are included in the STOXX Europe ESG Leader 50 index - benefit from better access to the financial market.
 Empirical research confirms that these companies can raise funds more easily and at a lower cost.

 But it is above all passive investment, based on the replication of recognized ESG indices, that is likely to have the most significant impact.
 Firstly, because it now accounts for the largest share of funds invested in equities, thanks to its low management fees.